Swirrl/digitalsocial/README.md

 configuration files are copied up to the server.
 The capistrano setup task will do this, but you will need to ensure that at setup time the files are available locally.
-Some example files are provided for these production services, e.g. `s3.example.yml` which is used for backups.
+Some example files are provided for these production services, these are:

+1. `config/s3.example.yml` which is used for image uploads.
+2. `config/development_example.rb` standard rails development environment.
+3. `config/production_example.rb` standard rails production environment.
+4. `config/test_example.rb` standard rails test environment.
+5. `config/mongoid.yml.example` example mongoid config.
+6. `config/raven_production_example.rb` config initializer for mandril SMTP.
+7. `config/secret_token_production_example.rb` config initializer to secure cookies with a salt.

 Production
 ----------